conestack/plumber/README.rst

 plumbing decorator
     The plumbing decorator marks a method to be part of the plumbing and makes it a classmethod of the class defining it.
-(See Discussion below for plumbing based on non-class methods, i.e. instantiated plumbing classes).

 plumbing (method)
     A plumbing method is a classmethod marked by the plumbing decorator.